Requirements to work on a cruise ship

 Cruise Ship First Aid and CPR Training - Requirements to Work on a Cruise Ship

-If your job onboard will be at the youth center, you will be required to have first aid and CPR course before you join the ship.
-Although the STCW training does cover First Aid and CPR, the cruise line will be required that you provide them with a valid First Aid and CPR certificate valid for the duration of your contract even though you might already have the STCW certification.
+If your job onboard will be at the youth center, you will be required to have a first aid and CPR course before you join the ship.
+Although the STCW training does cover First Aid and CPR, the cruise line will require that you provide them with a valid First Aid and CPR certificate valid for the duration of your contract, even though you might already have the STCW certification.
 You can easily get a First Aid and CPR certification at any Red Cross.

-Do I Need a Seamans Book to Work on a Cruise Ship?
+Do You Need a Seaman’s Book to Work on a Cruise Ship?

-During my career working on cruise ships I heard about seaman service book but I was never obligated to have one, therefore, I never had one.
+During my career working on cruise ships, I heard about seaman service books, but I was never obligated to have one; therefore, I never had one.
 I know that having a seaman’s book it’s very helpful when traveling abroad, it also works as a tool to record your work career at sea.
 The company you work for will let you know if a seaman’s book is required and where to apply for one.

 Do I Need a Passport to Work on a Cruise Ship